rajat10-Singh/BloodDonorFinder/README.md

 # BloodDonorFinder
-College project: An android app requesting people to donate blood in emergency.
+College project: An android app requesting people to donate blood in emergency by sending email through gmail.